actions-marketplace-validations/kowalczyk-krzysztof_ssl-certificate-check/README.md

 ### `certificate-hostname`

-The hostname of that will be checked for a valid SSL certificate as a string e.g `google.com`
+The hostname that will be checked for a valid SSL certificate as a string e.g `google.com`

 ## Results